National Physical Laboratory (United Kingdom): Packet switching

-Beginning in the mid-1960s, Donald Davies and his team at the NPL pioneered packet switching, now the dominant basis for data communications in computer networks worldwide.
-Davies designed and proposed a commercial national data network based on packet switching in his 1965 Proposal for the Development of a National Communications Service for On-line Data Processing.
-Subsequently, the NPL team (Davies, Derek Barber, Roger Scantlebury, Peter Wilkinson, Keith Bartlett, and Brian Aldous) developed the concept into a local area network which operated from 1969 to 1986, and carried out work to analyse and simulate the performance of packet-switched networks, including datagram networks.
-Their research and practice influenced the ARPANET in the United States, the forerunner of the Internet, and other researchers in the UK and Europe, including Louis Pouzin.
+Beginning in the mid-1960s, Donald Davies invented and pioneered the implementation of packet switching, now the dominant basis for data communications in computer networks worldwide.
+Davies designed and proposed a national commercial data network in his 1965 Proposal for the Development of a National Communications Service for On-line Data Processing.
+Subsequently, the NPL team, led by Roger Scantlebury, were the first to implement packet switching in the local-area NPL network in early 1969, which operated until 1986.
+They carried out work to analyse and simulate the performance of a wide-area packet-switched network capable of providing data communications facilities to most of the U.K. Their research and practice influenced the ARPANET in the United States, the forerunner of the Internet, and other researchers in the UK and Europe, including Louis Pouzin.

 NPL sponsors a gallery, opened in 2009, about the development of packet switching and "Technology of the Internet" at The National Museum of Computing.

 Internetworking

-NPL internetworking research was led by Davies, Barber and Scantlebury, who were members of the International Networking Working Group (INWG).
-Connecting heterogeneous computer networks creates a "basic dilemma" since a common host protocol would require restructuring the existing networks.
-NPL connected with the European Informatics Network (Barber directed the project and Scantlebury led the UK technical contribution) by translating between two different host protocols; that is, using a gateway.
+NPL internetworking research was led by Davies, Barber and Scantlebury, who were members of the International Network Working Group (INWG).
+They observed that connecting heterogeneous computer networks creates a "basic dilemma" since a common host protocol would require restructuring the existing networks.
+To study this, NPL connected with the European Informatics Network (Barber directed the project and Scantlebury led the UK technical contribution) by translating between two different host protocols; that is, using a gateway.
 Concurrently, the NPL connection to the Post Office Experimental Packet Switched Service used a common host protocol in both networks.
 NPL research confirmed establishing a common host protocol would be more reliable and efficient.
 The EIN protocol helped to launch the proposed INWG standard.
 Bob Kahn and Vint Cerf acknowledged Davies and Scantlebury in their 1974 paper "A Protocol for Packet Network Intercommunication".
+Derek Barber was involved in Internet design discussions in 1980.

 Scrapbook

 Scrapbook was an information storage and retrieval system that went live in mid-1971.
-It included what would now be called word processing, e-mail and hypertext.
-In this it anticipated many elements of the World Wide Web.
+It included what would now be called word processing, e-mail and hypertext, anticipating many elements of the World Wide Web.
 The project was managed by David Yates who said of it "We had a community of bright people that were interested in new things, they were good fodder for a system like Scrapbook" and "When we had more than one Scrapbook system, hyperlinks could go across the network without the user knowing what was happening".
 It was decided that any commercial development of Scrapbook should be left to industry and it was licensed to Triad and then to BT who marketed it as Milepost and developed a transaction processor as an additional feature.
 Various implementations were marketed on DEC, IBM and ITL machines.
 All NPL implementations of Scrapbook were closed down in 1984.